alk-language/k-semantics/bin/README.md

 -------------

 * The K framework - use the version of K indicated [here](https://github.com/alk-language/k-semantics).
-  It is highly recommended to put the paths to K's binaries in your system's PATH.
+  It is highly recommended to put the paths to K's binaries in your system's `PATH` environment variable.

 * Perl and CPAN - for Linux/Unix/MacOS users.
 * The `Getopt::Long::Descriptive` package - for Linux/Unix/MacOS users.
 It can be installed in command line by typing `cpan -i Getopt::Long::Descriptive` (warning: you may need `sudo` to do this).